Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

-# Bad Arts Entertainment Webpage
+# Bad Arts Entertainment Milestone Project

 This webpage has been designed for a Limerick based rap label which represents 8 distinct artist/group of artists.
 The objective of the project is to create an all-in-one platform for Bad Arts Entertainment to connect their social media presence which is spread across multiple websites.
 This website would pull content from Twitter & Youtube while also linking to Spotify & Bandcamp.